accujazz/homepage/content/posts/2021-08-12-building-a-pc.md

 - 1Tb Samsung 870 Evo SATA SSD
 - Corsair SF600 PSU

-I also purchased a pair of standard Wi-Fi antennas, that are screwed in the ports.
+I also purchased a pair of standard Wi-Fi antennas, that need to be screwed in the ports.
 I like them better than a shark fin type one, that came with the motherboard.

 The case is about half of a 27" display in height.
 The side panels can be removed without a screwdriver.
 ![My new PC](/img/posts/building-pc-1.jpg)